benkoshy/pagy/docs/guides/choose-right.md

 {.list-icon}
 - [:icon-calendar: :calendar](/toolbox/paginators/calendar.md)
-  - :icon-check-circle-24: **Best for**: Time-Series, Logs collections
+  - :icon-check-circle: **Best for**: Time-Series, Logs collections
-  - :icon-thumbsup-24:     **Pros**: Natural navigation for date-based data
+  - :icon-thumbsup:     **Pros**: Natural navigation for date-based data
-  - :icon-thumbsdown-24:   **Cons**: The setup for the UI is more involved
+  - :icon-thumbsdown:   **Cons**: The setup for the UI is more involved

 ===